SuperOldSpice/DevOpsFinalProject/readme.md

 <br>

 ### Problem
 Developers team works on the web server application.
 It tries to implement new features as soon as possible and client wants to review them.
-The latest version of application must be regulary uploaded to server.
+The latest version of application must be regulary uploaded to server

 <img src="screenshots/dev.png" alt="drawing" width="200"/>

 Developers work in their own environments and push code to github repository.
-But changes can lead to instability and every edit requires the app to be rebuild.
+But changes can lead to instability and every edit requires the app to be rebuild
 <br><br>

 ### Solution
 Creating multibranch pipeline can make developing process much more efficient.
-Code will be automatically pulled from the repository, tested and builded in the defined environment.
+Code will be automatically pulled from the repository, tested and builded in the defined environment

 <img src="screenshots/solution.png" alt="drawing" width="200"/>

-Application container image will pe pushed to Dockerhub and deployed to the production server.
+Application container image will pe pushed to Dockerhub and deployed to the production server
 <br><br>

 ### Pipeline stages